 Is It Legal to Own or Buy a Chibson?

 First and foremost, this is not legal advice.
-Our research tells us that the private party sale within the US, for personal use of a counterfeit guitar like a Chibson is unlikely to land you in any trouble, provided that it isn’t used for public performance.
+Our research tells us that the private party sale within the US, for personal use of counterfeits like Chibson Guitars are unlikely to land you in any trouble, provided that it isn’t used for public performance.
 The big problem comes with ordering one from overseas.
 There’s a big chance that you could get yourself into hot water for knowingly importing counterfeit goods, so perhaps that $200 Les Paul might not be worth the trouble after all!

 How to Spot a Chibson

 There are some absolute giveaways that can immediately identify a Chibson, here are just a few of the biggest markers: